webrcade/webrcade-docs/docs/platforms/osx/index.md

 ## Browser Support

 The recommended browser for use with webЯcade on a Mac is [Google Chrome](https://www.google.com/chrome/) due to its extensive gamepad compatibility and minimal configuration.
-The Safari web browser is also compatible but supports fewer gamepads and additional steps are required to achieve an optimal experience ([see below](#safari))
+The Safari web browser is also compatible but supports fewer gamepads and additional steps are required to achieve an optimal experience ([see below](#safari)).

 ### Chrome